Acquisition Multiples Paid For Technology, Internet & SaaS Businesses

 “If I sell my business today what kind of acquisition multiples would be paid?”
-In one form or another this is a question our clients all have.
-This article will breakdown the various acquisition multiples paid across a few of the more common technology sectors.
+In one form or another, this is a question our clients all have.
+This article will break down the various acquisition multiples paid across a few of the more common technology sectors.
 For specifics please feel free to reach out to one of our advisors for a complimentary and confidential discussion about your business.

-E-commerce business acquisition multiples of earnings (EBITDA)
+Software Technology business acquisition multiples of earnings (EBITDA)

 SaaS or cloud computing acquisition multiples of earnings